AryanK112233/Devops--Netflix-clone/README.md

 ![alt text](images/pipeline.png)
  This image represents the above pipeline's steps

-After successful pipeline status a docker image will be pushed in your Docker hub account
+After successful pipeline status, a docker image will be pushed in your Docker hub account

 ![alt text](images/dockerhub.png)
 ### Note:
-If you get docker login failed erorr,
+If you get docker login failed error,
 Run:
 ```
 sudo su